-September 2023
+September 2024

-U.S. Treasury Announces \$5 Billion Allocation of New Markets Tax Credit Awards
+US Treasury Announces \$5 Billion Allocation of New Markets Tax Credit Awards

 The U.S. Department of the Treasury's Community Development Financial Institutions Fund (CDFI Fund) announced \$5 billion in New Markets Tax Credit (NMTC) awards on Sept.
-22, with the goal of economically revitalizing low-income communities across the country.
-A total of 102 organizations nationwide received tax credit allocation authority under this round of the NMTC Program.
+19, 2024, with the goal of economically revitalizing low-income urban and rural communities across the country.
+A total of 104 organizations nationwide received tax credit allocation authority under this round of the NMTC Program.

-The NMTC can serve as a valuable means of reducing the debt or equity necessary to undertake a qualified project.
-In a typical NMTC transaction, a project sponsor can expect to receive a net benefit of 15 to 25% of project costs.
+The NMTC can serve as a means of reducing the debt or equity necessary to undertake a qualified project.
+In a typical NMTC transaction, a project sponsor can expect to receive a net benefit of 15% to 25% of project costs.
 For example, a project with eligible costs of \$10,000,000 can generate up to \$2,500,000 of capital for the project, thereby reducing the need for capital from traditional debt and equity sources to only \$7,500,000.
-This substantial benefit created by the NMTC Program allows it to function as a powerful mechanism for economic development.
+Thus, the NMTC program functions as an economic development mechanism.

-The program has served an integral role in stimulating job creation and investment in low-income areas throughout the country.
-A federal economic development program now in its second decade of existence, the NMTC Program has proven an effective means of attracting private capital to complete the financing requirements of projects that may fail to progress otherwise.
-The program is versatile in terms of the types of projects for which the NMTC financing may be utilized.
+The program has stimulated job creation and investment in low-income areas throughout the country.
+A federal economic development program now in its second decade of existence, the NMTC program has proven an effective means of attracting private capital to complete the financing requirements of projects that may fail to progress otherwise.
+The program is versatile in terms of the types of projects for which NMTC financing may be utilized.
 The NMTC has been employed in nearly every type of project conceivable, including real estate development, operating business expansion, and charitable organization activities.